 The FMD will still apply in Northern Ireland, for at least four years (until the NI protocol is due to be reviewed).

 Future national falsified medicines system

-The Medicines and Medical Devices Bill would enable the Government to make regulations aimed at preventing falsified medicines from entering the medicine supply chain.
+The Medicines and Medical Devices Act 2021 enables the Government to make regulations aimed at preventing falsified medicines from entering the medicine supply chain.